sunick2009/GraphKer/README.md

 #

-You can access the CVE and CPE Datasets in National Vulnerability Database by NIST (https://nvd.nist.gov/vuln/data-feeds), CWE Dataset in MITRE (https://cwe.mitre.org/data/downloads.html) and CAPEC Dataset in MITRE (https://capec.mitre.org/data/downloads.html).
+You can access the CVE datasets through the FKIE-CAD mirror of the National Vulnerability Database (https://github.com/fkie-cad/nvd-json-data-feeds), CWE Dataset in MITRE (https://cwe.mitre.org/data/downloads.html) and CAPEC Dataset in MITRE (https://capec.mitre.org/data/downloads.html).
+CPE data now uses the official NVD 2.0 API when a key is provided.

 #
 --Search, Export Data and Analytics, Enrich your Skills--